Skip Breadcrumb Links

 If you have lived in another province, you must contact that province's student assistance program.

-In addition, your program must meet certain eligibility requirements.
-You can use this online calculator to help you see how much you may receive from the Ontario Student Assistance Program (OSAP).
+You can use this online calculator to help you see how much financial assistance you could be eligible to receive from the Ontario Student Assistance Program (OSAP).

 For More Information